Bridge snaps in half in deadly cargo ship crash | KRDO

 Dramatic photographs of the aftermath circulating on Chinese social media showed the bridge split in two with the large stricken ship stationary under the structure.
 Police vessels were also seen at the scene.

-As of 10 a.m, two people were pulled to safety and three others remain missing, Chinese state news outlet the People’s Daily reported.
+As of 10 a.m, two people had been pulled to safety and three others remain missing, state-run news outlet the People’s Daily reported.
 A rescue operation is ongoing, it said.

+The Lixinsha Bridge is located in Guangzhou’s Nansha district, a major international shipping hub in the megacity.

+Reinforcement work on the bridge due to structural concerns had been repeatedly postponed in recent years, state-run broadcaster CCTV reported.

 The-CNN-Wire